cns-iu/scimaps/content/site/about.md

 ---
+curatorsDescription: |-
-curatorsDescription: This is the Curators Description.
+  This is the Curators Description.

+  The quick brown fox jumps over the lazy dog
+advisoryBoardDescription: |-
-advisoryBoardDescription: This is an Advisory Board description.
+  This is an Advisory Board description.

+  The quick brown fox jumps over the lazy dog
+ambassadorsDescription: |-
-ambassadorsDescription: This is  the Ambassadors description.
+  This is  the Ambassadors description.

+  The quick brown fox jumps over the lazy dog
 ---